-- Mode: - o Skip: automatically select all files and don't show any window. - Display: select all the files and allow the user only to view them. - Select: standard mode, it allows the user to view the headers of the files, to inspect the files with an external application and to select the files he wants to broadcast to the output port. - FITS Viewer: The application used to inspect FITS files in: the input SoF out: the selected SoF rejected: the rejected SoF
+- Mode: - o Skip: automatically select all files and don't show any window. - o Display: select all the files and allow the user only to view them. - Select: standard mode, it allows the user to view the headers of the files, to inspect the files with an external application and to select the files he wants to broadcast to the output port. - FITS Viewer: The application used to inspect FITS files sof out: the selected SoFsof rejected: the rejected SoF